bmakinlabi/Angular/NOTES.md

-# 67. Assigning an Alias to Custom Properties
+# 68. Binding to Custom Events
-- Using an alias for the element.
-- Note that I had to turn off tslint of `no-input-rename` and now the line isn't giving me an error again.
+- Learned `EventEmitter`
+- Wow Angular is steep.
+Not as simple as React.
+What's all these?
+- This is a lecture I'll come back to many times in the future.
+- This is a key lecture in binding custom events between components.
-- Very cool to me.
+- Wow.
+It looks cool to me.
-- Note that `element` would no longer work.
-Only `srvElement` would work.
+- Learning Angular.